Sridevi17j/personal_blog/src/pages/R Advanced- 1/index.md

 ![](./P18.png)

 ### Command to create Vector
 TestVector = c(11, 15, 18, 19)
 Just wanted to explain the differnce between vector and matrix as i just browsed and understood, so that you dont need to waste your time on browsing to understand the same.
 Vector is a list of numbers and it can be either in row or column, whereas Matrix is an array of numbers with rows and columns.
 ### Vector Command and Output
 ![](./P12.png)
 ![](./P13.png)

 Let us finish this page with above commands.
 There are more basic commands, i will update in my next blog post.
+Stay Tuned!